The Blood Book

 The Blood Book is the eleventh volume of the “Stratigraphic Archives” by Michele Burgess and elaborates on the poem “Where and How Blood Was Made” by Chard deNiord.
 It explores the provenance of human blood—a concentrate that evolved from the sea “where waters gathered to a clarity that was also sorrow,” its legacy in atavism, evolution, intelligence, and human behavior—as well as the horror and fascination we feel toward it in our collective memory.
 It includes the poem by deNiord, hand set in Bembo, and nine woodcuts, nine pochoirs, four drawings, and seven paintings by Burgess.

-The Blood Book will be published in the Winter of 2021.
-It was begun in the Summer of 2017 and completed under quarantine during the COVID-19 pandemic, the Black Lives Matter movement, and multiple deadly wildfres throughout the West due to climate change.
+The Blood Book was begun in the Summer of 2017 and completed under quarantine during the COVID-19 pandemic, the Black Lives Matter movement, and multiple deadly wildfres throughout the West due to climate change.